Level 3 plus schools

 Masks and face coverings

-NSW Health advice requires that all staff must wear a face mask or covering at all times including when working outdoors – this includes in playgrounds and elsewhere on school grounds.
+NSW Health advice requires that all staff must wear a face mask or covering at all times when indoors.
 This includes adults in all early childhood education and care settings, including when caring for and educating children.

-While on schools sites masks are required indoors and outdoors for all staff and all students Year 7 and above.
-Masks are strongly recommended for primary students.
+While on schools sites masks are required indoors for all staff and all students Year 7 and above.
+Masks are strongly recommended indoors for primary students.

 Mask supplies are a back-up for schools.
 Staff and students should bring their own mask where possible.